mwill8886/lol-chat-client/README.md

 - [x] Adjust favicon to AOL
 - [ ] Log in screen for users to enter session
 - [ ] Node/Express backend with SocketIO for real chat functionality

+---

+## Development

+This project was created using the following basic tools:
+- create-react-app
+- styled-components

+### Starting the project

+In order to start the current iteration of the project open the terminal from the root directory of the project (contains the package.json) and run `npm run start` to start the project in dev mode which will open the project on `localhost:3000`.

+### Building the project
+In order to create the build files for the project open the terminal from the root directory of the project (contains the package.json) and run `npm run build` and it will output the production ready file into the `build` directory.